shoptet/templates-custom-theme/README.md

 Now recompile your CSS by `grunt` command and upload it to FTP.

-By this pattern you can update also other CSS files.
+By this pattern you can update also other CSS files:

-### About files used in Shoptet template

 * `main.css` is used for layout
 * `project.css` is used for colors